-FEED contractor is expected to deliver a complete, end-to-end FEED package and associated cost estimate and execution plan for the full LOHC chain within the defined battery limits.
+Each BoP-OSBL FEED contractor is expected to deliver a complete, end-to-end FEED package with associated cost estimate and execution plan for hydrogen generation and the full LOHC chain within the defined scope.

-This RFP outlines the project scope, requirements, and the terms under which the proposals are solicited and provides the information necessary for bidders to prepare and submit comprehensive proposals that address the technical and commercial requirements for the FEED services.
+This RFP outlines the project scope, requirements, and the terms under which the proposals are solicited and provides the information necessary for bidders to prepare and submit comprehensive proposals that address the technical and commercial requirements for the BoP-OSBL FEED services.

-Following completion of the parallel FEEDs, North Atlantic will evaluate the deliverables and outcomes from both contractors and intends to down-select one contractor as preferred party to support implementation, which may include Engineering, Procurement and Construction (EPC) / Engineering, Procurement and Fabrication (EPF) services, subject to performance, negotiations, and internal approvals.
+Following completion of the FEED, North Atlantic will evaluate the deliverables and outcomes from the contractor and intends to solicitate bids which may include Engineering, Procurement and Construction (EPC) / Engineering, Procurement and Construction Management (EPCM) services, subject to performance, negotiations, and internal approvals.

-Unless otherwise agreed in writing, partial proposals (e.g., hydrogenation-only or dehydrogenation-only scopes) will not be generally considered.
+Unless otherwise agreed in writing, partial proposals [REDACTED] [REDACTED] will not be generally considered.

 Bidders shall assume responsibility for all scope elements described herein and in the RFP attachments.
-However, North Atlantic keeps its right to entertain the partial proposals for hydrogenation only or dehydrogenation only scopes if it adds value to the overall project.
+However, North Atlantic keeps it's right to entertain the partial proposals for hydrogenation only or dehydrogenation only scopes if it adds value to the overall project.

 All information provided in proposals shall be non-proprietary and free of any company-specific branding or references.
 Bidders are expected to use globally accepted standards and terminology in their submissions.
 Any assumptions or exceptions should be clearly stated.
+North Atlantic [REDACTED]

-North Atlantic reserves the right to award contracts to two bidders, to negotiate scope and terms, or to make no award as a result of this solicitation.
+reserves the right to award contracts to a bidder, to negotiate scope and terms, or to make no award as a result of this solicitation.
 By participating in this RFP, bidders acknowledge and agree to abide by the terms and conditions outlined herein.